 The 2019 revision of the NECP will include many new and revised goals to address recent advances in technology and infrastructure, continuity of communications, cybersecurity and data management issues.
-The interoperability Division is currently working with CISA ECD to revise the 2016 SCIP.
-After the workshop, the SCIP will be revised based on any newly published guidelines and goals contained in the 2019 NECP.
-Additionally, the SCIP update should reflect current and planned UCA investment areas such as NG911 and the P25 mission critical voice upgrade.
+The interoperability Division will continue to work on the goals and objectives in the SCIP throughout the coming year.